 3. Keep a pad of sticky notes in your car and leave an encouraging note for someone who crosses your path today.
 I recently saw a young mom trying to juggle groceries and small children.
 As she entered the store, I left an anonymous note on her windshield that said ” you are doing a great job!
 I remember these challenging days.
 Keep the faith and don’t blink!”

 4. Write out a sympathy card not only with condolences but with a few personal memories of how the deceased person impacted your life.
-We lost my Dad several years ago and my Mom still reads the cards and letters she got after he passed away.
+We lost my Dad several years ago and my Mom would read the cards and letters she got after he passed away.
 Even if some time has gone by, it is never too late to share a memory of a loved one with someone who is grieving.

 5. Be a coupon fairy!
 Leave a coupon for someone else to find or give a fellow shopper your leftover store coupons.
 I like to leave diaper coupons on the shelf in the grocery store.
 Do you know how expensive diapers are these days?